 Thus far, in 2023, the manufacturing and maquila industries total $1061.04 million, or 95.98% of the total exported by the country.
 The manufacturing sector is the largest exporter, with $864.14 million for 78.17% of the total.
 The Maquila industry was second, with $196.90 million in exports for 17.81% of the total.

-The agriculture, livestock farming, forestry, and fishing sector have exported a total of $237.92 million (3.8% of the total) thus far in 2022.
-It includes the coffee sector, which has exported $184.75 million this year.
+The agriculture, livestock farming, forestry, and fishing sector exported $37.84 million (3.42% of the total) this year.
+It includes the coffee sector, which exported $25.26 million.